SO What is BitHope?

 8) Limited supply and forgery protection.
 Bitcoin is not a renewable resource.
 Only 21 million bitcoins will be created according to the Bitcoin protocol, and the inflation is fully predictable.
 It is not possible to “print” new bitcoins or create forgeries.

 The BitHope Foundation is the first NGO that is fully registered in accordance with Art.
-33 of the Law on Nonprofit Legal Entities and accepts ONLY bitcoin donations
+33 of the Law on Nonprofit Legal Entities and accepts ONLY cryptocurrency donations

-3) To be engaged in social activities by supporting citizens and initiatives in need of funding.
+engaged in social activities by supporting citizens and initiatives in need of

 In addition, in compliance with Article 3 (2) of the Law on Measures against Money Laundering, the BitHope Foundation has developed and applies Internal Rules, approved by the State Agency for National Security, with the aim to prevent possible laundering of illegally acquired assets.
 For more information, you can look at our AML Policy.